remi/her/README.md

 ## Usage

+_For a complete reference of all the methods you can use, check out [the documentation](http://rdoc.info/github/remiprev/her)._

 First, you have to define which API your models will be bound to.
 For example, with Rails, you would create a new `config/initializers/her.rb` file with these lines:

 ```ruby